We have included this page so that our translate button can work on this important content

 - recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships

-- attend annual whole school safeguarding training and other appropriate training identified
+- attend annual whole school safeguarding training and other appropriate training identified, covering a range of safeguarding topics, agreed by the school.

 - provide a safe environment in which children can learn